Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 Yes, once a STREAMING LIVE TABLE is created in Databricks, it acts like a Delta table with a continuously updating view of the data.
 The underlying data is stored in Delta format, and you can query it like any other table in Databricks using the LIVE keyword.

-The STREAM(LIVE.<table_name>)  syntax is used when you want to treat the table as a streaming source and operate on it in a streaming fashion.
+The `STREAM(LIVE.<table_name>)`  syntax is used when you want to treat the table as a streaming source and operate on it in a streaming fashion.
-So:

 - When you declare a table using `CREATE OR REFRESH STREAMING LIVE TABLE`, it sets up a continuous ingestion process to keep updating that table with new data.
 - When you query this table using `SELECT ...
 FROM LIVE.<table_name>`, you're querying its current state, getting a snapshot of the table as it is at the time of the query.

-When you use the table in another streaming context with `STREAM(LIVE.<table_name>)`, you're setting up another streaming operation on top of the continuously updating table.y
+When you use the table in another streaming context with `STREAM(LIVE.<table_name>)`, you're setting up another streaming operation on top of the continuously updating table.

-Therefore, even if a table is created as a STREAMING LIVE TABLE, you can indeed query it just like a LIVE table.
+Therefore, even if a table is created as a `STREAMING LIVE TABLE`, you can indeed query it just like a LIVE table.

 **Scenario of Live Table and Stream Live Table**